-Under normal circumstances, you could travel all over the globe to witness dramatic scenery, exotic wildlife, and fascinating history.
-Given the coronavirus pandemic, however, this sort of globe-trotting may not make sense (and it may not even be possible).
-Fortunately, California boasts a whole world’s worth of wonders within its borders.
-Scroll through the gallery below to see the abundance and diversity of adventures you can have without ever leaving the Golden State.
+You could travel the globe to witness dramatic scenery, exotic wildlife, and fascinating history—but you can also see a whole world’s worth of wonders right in California.
+Scroll through the gallery below to see the abundance and diversity of adventures you can have in the Golden State.

 The World: Giraffes in Kenya